lywang1016/lywang1016.github.io/content/project/poker/index.md

 The game's graphical interface displays your hand cards and the community cards, but all interactions occur within the Terminal.
 When it's your turn to make a move, you'll have access to the entire history of the current game.

 You are very welcomed to click the [Code](https://github.com/lywang1016/PokerAI) link to github, and deploy on your own computer to play.
+Also please checkout the [Video](https://youtu.be/q-cA1NKf8ak) for your reference.